Bison, Kansas

 Bison is a city in Rush County, Kansas, United States.
 As of the 2020 census, the population of the city was 179.

 History

 The community was platted in 1888 by the Missouri Pacific Railroad.
 It was named for the American bison, which once grazed there.

 The first post office in Bison was established in May 1888.

+In 1912 one of the worst tornadoes on record to hit Kansas struck the town of Bison, leaving two dead and 11 injured.